gyj155/ADA-KungFuCooking/index.md

 {% include 2.2ccdf_like_dislike_side_by_side.html %}
 In both cases above, **H0** is also rejected at a significance level of α=0.001.
 As a result, we can draw a conclusion that videos containing conspiracy-related keywords have significantly more likes and dislikes than those without.

-### 3. Comparison on the like-dislike ratio
+### 3. Comparison on the like/dislike ratio
 {% include 2.3plotly_like_dislike_ratio_comparison.html %}
 Throught the comparison analysis, **H0** is also rejected at a significance level of α=0.001 in the like-dislike ratio case, which demonstrates that videos containing conspiracy-related keywords have significantly a higher like-dislike ratio than those without.

+### 4. Comparison on the like/view-count ratio and dislike/view-count ratio
+{% include 2.4ccdf_like_dislike_side_by_sidev2.html %}

-Conclusion: By utilizing non-parametric hypothesis testing procedures, specifically the Mann–Whitney U test, we decisively reject the null hypothesis (**H0**) at a significance level of α=0.001, illustrating that videos containing conspiracy-related keywords have significantly more views, likes, dislikes and higher like-dislike ration than those without conspiracy-related keywords.
+Conclusion: By utilizing non-parametric hypothesis testing procedures, specifically the Mann–Whitney U test and Wilcoxon Rank-Sum Test, we decisively reject the null hypothesis (**H0**) at a significance level of α=0.001, illustrating that videos containing conspiracy-related keywords have significantly more views, likes, dislikes and higher like-dislike ration than those without conspiracy-related keywords.